-219] Let me now say in conclusion that this commandment demands not only that every one live chastely in thought, word, and deed in his condition, that is, especially in the estate of matrimony, but also that every one love and esteem the spouse given him by God.
+219] Let me now say in conclusion that this commandment demands not only that everyone live chastely in thought, word, and deed in his condition, that is, especially in the estate of matrimony, but also that everyone love and esteem the spouse given him by God.
 For where conjugal chastity is to be maintained, man and wife must by all means live together in love and harmony, that one may cherish the other from the heart and with entire fidelity.
-For that is one of the principal points which enkindle love and desire of chastity, so that, where this is found, chastity will matter of course follow without 25 а anv command.
+For that is one of the principal points which enkindle love and desire of chastity, so that, where this is found, chastity will follow matter of course without as command.
 220] Therefore also St. Paul so diligently exhorts husband and wife to love and honor one another.
-221] Here you have again a precious, yea, many and great good works, of which you can joyfully boast, against all ecclesiastical estates, chosen without God's Word and commandment.
+221] Here you have again a precious, yea, many and great good works, of which you can joyfully boast, against all ecclesiastical estates, chosen without God's Word and commandment